 100%

-You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
+You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 In perennially-sunny Central, you could make enough from your solar panels to recoup your investment in 15.3 years per 5 kW of rated capacity at maximum.